K3NT4/PagefyCMS/QUICKSTART_EN.md

 ### 5. Switch Theme

 1. **Admin → Settings**
-2. Look for "Tema" (Theme) section
+2. Look for "Theme" section
 3. Select from 7 available themes
-4. Click "Spara ändringar" (Save)
+4. Click "Save Changes"
 5. Visit homepage to see new theme

+### 6. Manage Languages

+1. **Admin → Languages**
+2. Upload a language file in JSON format
+3. Download the default English template for translation
+4. Upload translated language files

 ---